 Using expr

-Bluebricks leverages the expr expression language to enable dynamic configurations within your bricks.json files.
+Bluebricks leverages the exprarrow-up-right expression language to enable dynamic configurations within your bricks.json files.
 This allows for powerful manipulations, conditional logic, and more.

 What is expr?